Local Feature Matching Using Deep Learning: A Survey: Detector-based Models

 Advancing the narrative, our exploration extends to recent strides in fully-supervised methodologies, constituting a noteworthy augmentation of the repertoire of local feature matching capabilities.
 These pioneering approaches, building upon the foundational frameworks expounded earlier, synergistically elevate and finesse the methodologies that underpin the field.
 Continuing the trend of enhancing descriptor robustness, SOSNet~\cite{tian2019sosnet} extends HardNet by introducing a second-order similarity regularization term for descriptor learning.
 This enhancement involves integrating second-order similarity constraints into the training process, thereby augmenting the performance of learning robust descriptors.
 The term "second-order similarity" denotes a metric that evaluates the consistency of relative distances among descriptor pairs in a training batch.
 It measures the similarity between a descriptor pair not only directly but also by considering their relative distances to other descriptor pairs within the same batch.
 Ebel et al.~\cite{ebel2019beyond} proposes a local feature descriptor based on a log-polar sampling scheme to achieve scale invariance.
 This unique approach allows for keypoint matching across different scales and exhibits less sensitivity to occlusion and background motion.
 Thus, it effectively utilizes a larger image region to improve performance.
 To design a better loss function, HyNet~\cite{tian2020hynet} introduces a mixed similarity measure for triplet margin loss and implements a regularization term to constrain descriptor norms, thus establishing a balanced and effective learning framework.
 CNDesc~\cite{wang2022cndesc} also investigates L2 normalization, presenting an innovative dense local descriptor learning approach.
 It uses a special cross-normalization technique instead of L2 normalization, introducing a new way of normalizing the feature vectors.
 Key.Net~\cite{barroso2019key} proposes a keypoint detector that combines handcrafted and learned CNN features, and uses scale space representation in the network to extract keypoints at different levels.
 To address the non-differentiability issue in keypoint detection methods, ALIKE~\cite{zhao2022alike} offers a differentiable keypoint detection (DKD) module based on the score map.
 In contrast to methods relying on non-maximum suppression (NMS), DKD can backpropagate gradients and produce keypoints at subpixel levels.
 This enables the direct optimization of keypoint locations.
+S-TREK~\cite{santellani2023s} introduces an advanced local feature extractor that combines a translation and rotation equivariant keypoint detector with a lightweight descriptor extractor.
+Trained through a reinforcement learning-inspired framework to optimize keypoint repeatability, S-TREK achieves remarkable performance in repeatability and pose recovery across multiple benchmarks, especially excelling in scenarios with in-plane rotations.
 ZippyPoint~\cite{kanakis2023zippypoint} is designed based on KP2D~\cite{tang2020neural}, introduces an entire set of accelerated extraction and matching techniques.
 This method suggests the use of a binary descriptor normalization layer, thereby enabling the generation of unique, length-invariant binary descriptors.